AndrewGarberoglio/AndrewGarberoglio/README.md

 Successfully telecommuting for over 20 years.

-As an individual contributor I have invented new capabilities for well established tech and have, on the odd occasion, bridged technical gaps thought to be impossible.
+As an individual contributor I have invented new capabilities for well established tech and have, on the odd occasion, bridged technical gaps commonly thought to be impossible.

 As a manager, I grow the bench.
 My staff are regularly sought after as internal hires.